CS50Learner1/my-first-project/README.md

-# my-first-project
+# About my first project on GitHub
-This is my first project on GitHub.
+The purpose of this project is to help me learn about uploading files to GitHub.